Scroll to the main content

 5 km/h

 The Liszt House Raiding is the historic birthplace of Franz Liszt, where he was born on October 22, 1811.
-It is part of the former farm of the Esterházy princes and provides an authentic setting to observe his development from a child prodigy to a heartthrob and religious abbé.
+It is part of the former farmstead of the Esterházy princes and provides an authentic setting to examine his development from a child prodigy to a ladies' man and religious abbé.

-The permanent exhibition "Franz Liszt – Child Prodigy I Superstar I Abbé" presents the composer as a human and artist in a tension between private and public spheres.
-Here, Franz Liszt's roots are explored, from where he spread his wings to conquer the musical world and the hearts of people as a star in the 19th century.
+The permanent exhibition “Franz Liszt – Child Prodigy I Superstar I Abbé” presents the composer as a person and artist in the tension between private and public spheres.
+Here, Franz Liszt's roots are showcased, from where he spread his wings to conquer, as a star in the 19th century, the musical world and the hearts of people.

 The encounter with Franz Liszt takes place on a very personal, intimate level.
-In addition to Liszt's origins from Raiding, his time as a "child prodigy" in Vienna and Paris is also highlighted.
-Visitors gain insight into the passionate religiosity of his youth, learn interesting details about his two significant romantic relationships with Marie d'Agoult and Carolyne zu Sayn-Wittgenstein, and about his later life as Abbé Liszt.
-The fates of Liszt's children Blandine, Daniel, and Cosima are also shown.
+In addition to Liszt's origins in Raiding, his time as a “child prodigy” in Vienna and Paris is also illuminated.
+Visitors gain insight into the fervent religiosity of his youth, learn interesting facts about his two important relationships with Marie d'Agoult and Carolyne zu Sayn-Wittgenstein, and about his later life as Abbé Liszt.
+The fate of Liszt's children Blandine, Daniel, and Cosima is also depicted.
 The latter married Richard Wagner in her second marriage.
-The roles of Cosima, Wagner, and Liszt in Bayreuth are briefly explained as well.
+Cosima's, Wagner's, and Liszt's role in Bayreuth is also briefly explained.

-In the concert hall, the cult of personality surrounding the restless virtuoso is celebrated.
-The Lisztomania – the almost hysterical adoration of the sorcerer at the piano – is showcased in relation to his concert tours across Europe.
-Furnishings and decorative objects from the former "Blue Salon" of the Viennese Schottenhof, which served as a retreat for Liszt, complement the exhibition about the composer’s eventful life.
-Multilingual guided tours, an experience-focused cultural program for children, and modern audio guides provide guests with lively impressions of Liszt's life.
+In the concert hall, the cult of the restless virtuoso is celebrated.
+The Lisztomania – the almost hysterical adoration of the wizard at the piano – surrounding his concert tours across Europe is showcased.
+Furnishing and decorative objects from the former “Blue Salon” of the Viennese Schottenhof, which served as a retreat for Liszt, complement the exhibition on the composer's dynamic life.
+Multilingual guided tours, an experience-oriented children's cultural program, and modern audio guides provide guests with vivid impressions from Liszt's life.

 Burgenland Card